 Before we start the modelling process, let us explore the data using an exploratory analysis.
 We have divided the exploratory analysis into two parts: In this section, we explore the correlation matrices for all proposed continuous exploratory variables.
 This would allow us to explore the extent to which the continuous explanatory variables are related to each other.
 This is because if there is a strong correlation among explanatory variables, the problem of multicollinearity would occur.
 The second part comprises techniques to visualize pattern in data, which allows us to uncover patterns that are unexpected and to discover some new clues.
 We employed Kaplan-Meier (KM) or product limit method to estimate survival functions of getting a first job.
 However, by using plot of KM, it would be difficult to determine whether two or more survival function curves are identical or different.
-In our research, we had used log-rank test (non-parametric test based on chi-square distribution (χ^2)) to compare whether there are any significant differences between two or more survival function differences between two or more survival function differences between two or more survival function curves.
+In our research, we had used log-rank test (non-parametric test based on chi-square distribution (χ^2)) to compare whether there are any significant differences between two or more survival function curves (Kalbfleisch & Prentice, 2002).
+The null hypothesis being tested is that there is no overall difference between the two survival function curves.
 Under this condition, the null hypothesis being tested is that all survival curves are the same.
 We plot five estimates of survival function curve against duration to get employed in month.